erickmattoso/braskem_playbook/docs/courses/books.md

 [http://www1.maths.leeds.ac.uk/~charles/statlog/](http://www1.maths.leeds.ac.uk/~charles/statlog/)

 - Authors: D. Michie, D.J.
 Spiegelhalter, C.C.
 Taylor (eds)
 - Year: 1994
 - Pages: 290 pages

-From the Back Cover:
+Book Description:

 This book is based on the EC (ESPRIT) project StatLog which compare and evaluated a range of classification techniques, with an assessment of their merits, disadvantages and range of application.
 This integrated volume provides a concise introduction to each method, and reviews comparative trials in large-scale commercial and industrial problems.
 It makes accessible to a wide range of workers the complex issue of classification as approached through machine learning, statistics and neural networks, encouraging a cross-fertilization between these disciplines.